katfeeshh/katfeeshh/README.md

 ## HELLOOO!! ✧･ﾟ <3
-🌹|*"She said she also wanted to see me be vulnerable.
+🌹|*"She said, she also wanted to see me be vulnerable.
 I wanted to tell her I couldn't do such a thing."*

 (ic goes to @SAKUERIE on twt!)